ctco-dev/example-voting-app/README.md

 Run application
 ------

 To be able to run the application we need first to set up a remote docker host.
+Open Git bash and execute the following commands.

 1. Set a namespace variable to isolate your resources from others:
 ```bash